bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 const projectList = listingQuery("projects");
 ```

 It implicitly depends on the `fs` module, which gives access to the filesystem.
-In general, this isn't bad, but such a function is inconvenient to test.
-The tests would require a global mock for `fs`.
+In general, this isn't bad, but such a function is inconvenient to test.[^testingprinciples] The tests would require a global mock for `fs`.

 With the partial application, we can create a “factory function.”
 It would take `dependencies` as an argument and return `listingQuery` function as a result: